top of page

 48.217169, 17.813528

 Visited this area a few time now trying to find the best points of access.
 The reservoir is about 63 Kilometres NE of Bratislava.
 On the western side to the south of Sered there is walk in access from the villages of Dolná Streda and Váhovce, then about 5 Kilometers south there is a left turn to a group of hotels and restaurants with good views on top of the floodbank.
 On the eastern side there are two access points one from the centre of the village of Šoporňa, where there is a narrow lane opposite the church.
 Just to the south of Šoporňa there is a right turn to the Hotel Relax Inn, go down this road and keep to your right driving along the old course of the river, where there a large car park with good views of the reservoir atop the dam wall.
-The old course of the river looks good for herons, Grey and Great White Egrets, Night Herons present.
+The old course of the river looks good for herons, Grey Heron and Great White Egrets, Night Herons present.
 The wet woodland also look good.
 From the top of the bank in March there were large flocks of the commoner ducks, plus without a scope I picked up Scaup, Smew and Long-tailed Duck.
 One of the most reliable Slovak sites for Pygmy Cormorant.
+There is now an Observation Tower on the bank and to the south a very large raft with many nesting Common Terns.

 48.495973, 17.802613

 In this area I have observed Osprey, Little-ringed Plover, Green Sandpiper, Common Tern, Black, Grey-headed and Lesser-spotted Woodpecker, Wryneck, Hoopoe, Summer Fieldfares, Nightingales, Red-backed Shrikes, Golden Orioles and Hawfinches.
-The grasslands are excellent for butterflies.
+White-tailed and Imperial Eagles occasionally as well as Hobby, Marsh/Hen Harrier and the grasslands are excellent for butterflies.

 On the western side of the River Vah access from the villages of Madunice and Drahovce, in both case by traveling along lanes from the centre of the villages and going over bridges that span a canal.
 Once over the canal there is a road mostly tarmaced following the course of the canal, with tracks off to the fishing ponds, which are used by anglers.
 The side of the road opposite the canal is flanked by hedgerows, Poplar woods and agricultural fields. it is possible to park in many places and walk through a variety of habitats.
 Best visited in the week when there are fewer anglers, but the woodland areas are fairly quiet in the morning and some of the tracks, reach the River Vah.

 On the eastern side of the River Vah there is a footpath from Hlohovec all the way to Piešťany.
 Some of the best places to explore are to park next to the sports ground in Koplotovce and on the floodbank just to the south of Sokolovce, where there are Tree Sparrows nesting in the roof of a presumed pump house.
-The Oxbows in this area can have have Gargany, Night Heron and White-tailed Eagle.
+The Oxbows in this area can have have Gargany, Night Heron and White-tailed Eagle and I have 8 species of Woodpecker.

 Strelniky